 - Draw a line on paper measuring double the length of this measurement.
 Then, from the centre of this line measure about 7cm (this will be the length of the sleeve).
 Then join up to create a curve (see photo below) to each end of the line.
 Fold and press the seam along the curved edge.
 Pin the centre of the sleeve to the top of the arm hole on the inside of the dress.
 To create the ruffles fold over a small segment and pin again – see the picture below for guidance. this will create the ruffle.
 Sew the sleeve onto the dress.

 And your dress is ready.
 Now you can go through and steal all the shirts from the wardrobe and make loads more.
 Whoop!
 We made a couple – a Hawaiian one for Harper and the striped for Amelie.

 ~ Tia & Laura xx ~

-If you like our blog, we would love you forever if you could take a tiny two seconds to nominate us for the Best Craft Blog at the 2015 MAD Blog Awards… click below to vote.
+If you like our blog, we would love you forever if you could take a tiny two seconds to nominate us for the Best Craft Blog at the 2016 MAD Blog Awards… click on the picture below to vote.
 Vote for a blog of the year, then vote for us for the Best Craft Blog.
 Thank you!